Spotlight turns to output as Boeing wins show

 FARNBOROUGH, England The world's dominant aircraft makers, Airbus and Boeing, left a rain-swept Farnborough Airshow without the order deluge some had predicted, but each claiming victories as they prepare to focus on delivering a huge jet backlog from a dwindling order boom.

-Boeing Co (BA.N) won 50 percent more firm orders than its arch-rival, including a $14.7 billion (9.52 billion pounds) bulk buy from United Continental (UAL.N) announced not at the show but in Chicago on Thursday, helping it recover ground after falling behind last year.
+Boeing Co (BA.N) won 50 percent more firm orders than its arch-rival, including a $14.7 billion bulk buy from United Continental (UAL.N) announced not at the show but in Chicago on Thursday, helping it recover ground after falling behind last year.

 EADS' EAD.PA Airbus won a long-awaited new customer for the largest version of its future A350, Hong Kong's Cathay Pacific (0293.HK), and on Thursday announced a raft of smaller orders.